top of page

 Barry's Tea in Ireland sources from the best Kenyan Tea estates supporting small scale farmers and sustainability.

-Each drop of the hammer by the auctioneer signified that a transaction in thousands of dollars had been concluded within a matter of minutes.
+Each decisive drop of the auctioneer's hammer signified the conclusion of transactions worth thousands of dollars within mere minutes.

-Download full data on the 2020 Mombasa tea auction prices.
+View more statistics on the Mombasa tea auction prices over the last couple of years.
 Data compares the figures in India and Sri Lanka too as the prices typically influence each other on a weekly basis.

 Mombasa Auction Registers Sale of Kenya Orthodox Tea

-Best Kenyan tea brands THURSON private label packed in Kenya
+Best Kenyan tea brands for private label packed in Kenya

-Thurson, one of the few Orthodox Tea brands manufactured and packed in Kenya.
+Thurson, one of the few Kenyan Orthodox Tea brands manufactured and packed in Kenya.

 Kenyan orthodox premium loose leaf tea